 Suzanne Valadon.
 Nude Sitting on a Sofa (detail), 1916.
 The Weisman & Michel Collection. © 2021 Artists Rights Society (ARS), New York

-A series of projects concerning the relationship between sex, sexuality, and the law.
+A series of projects concerning the relationship between sex, technology, and the law.
 See below for papers as they emerge.

 The only thing I want is for people to stop seeing me naked: consent, contracts, and sexual media